-The results also shed light on the relatively high share of consumers with credit card debt in forbearance at some point during the pandemic.
-Specifically, 11.6% of consumers in the national sample had credit card debt in forbearance over the first 18 months of the pandemic-comparable to the 13.1% of consumers in the national sample with student loan debt in forbearance.
-Of consumers with credit card debt, 18.1% of the national sample and 36.8% of consumers in the counseled sample had credit card debt in forbearance at some point during the pandemic.
+The results also shed light on the relatively high share of consumers with credit card debt in for-bearance at some point during the pandemic.
+Specifically, 7.1% of consumers in the national sample had credit card debt in forbearance over the first 18 months of the pandemic.
+Of consumers with credit card debt or an open credit card, 10.3% of the national sample and 28.9% of consumers in the counseled sample had credit card debt in forbearance at some point during the pandemic.